bradhowes/SF2Lib/README.md

 Although much of the code is generic C++17, there are bits that expect an Apple platform that has the AudioToolbox and Accelerate frameworks available.
-As such, there are some code files that have the `.mm` suffix so that they compile as Obj-C++ instead of C++.
+As such, there are some code files that have the `.mm` suffix so that they compile as Obj-C++ instead of C++ -- these "bridge" files provide a means to interact with the SF2Lib from Swift code.
 However, such cases are fairly isolated.
-The goal is to be a simple library for reading SF2 files as well as a competent SF2 audio renderer whose output can be fed to any sort of audio processing chain, not just macOS and iOS systems Core Audio systems.
-For my own use, this will be used in AUv3 components on iOS and macOS platforms.
+The goal is to be a simple library for reading SF2 files as well as a competent SF2 audio renderer whose output can be fed to any sort of audio processing chain, not just macOS and iOS Core Audio systems.

-This package depends on some general DSP and audio class from my [AUv3Support](https://github.com/bradhowes/AUv3Support) package.
+This package depends on some general DSP and audio classes from my [AUv3Support](https://github.com/bradhowes/AUv3Support) package.

 # SF2 Spec Support